Akaki Mgeladze: Pre-WW2

-Born in the Guria region of Georgia, Mgeladze had grown up in Abkhazia and was serving with the military on the Transcaucasian Front when he was appointed head of the Communist Party of Abkhazia by Joseph Stalin.
-Under Mgeladze, Georgian was made the language of instruction in Abkhazia, replacing Abkhaz and Russian at the start of the 1945–46 academic year.
+Born in the Guria region of Georgia, into the Mgeladze family, then part of the minor Russian nobility.
+Mgeladze had grown up in Abkhazia and was serving with the military on the Transcaucasus Front when he was appointed head of the Communist Party of Abkhazia by Joseph Stalin.
+Under Mgeladze, Georgian was made the language of instruction in Abkhazia, replacing Abkhaz and Russian at the start of the 1945–1946 academic year.

 Friendship with Stalin

 After the Second World War, Mgeladze became a confidant of Stalin, who nicknamed him “Comrade Wolf”.
 He made a declaration that Abkhazia would produce lemons for the entirety of the Soviet Union after Stalin repeatedly showed him lemon trees.
-Using his influence with Stalin, Mgeladze manoeuvred against head of the Ministry of State Security Lavrenti Beria, denouncing his corruption and that of Stalin’s other confidant Candide Charkviani, who was an ally of Beria.
+Using his influence with Stalin, Mgeladze manoeuvred against head of the Ministry of State Security Lavrentiy Beria, denouncing his corruption and that of Stalin’s other confidant Kandid Charkviani, who was an ally of Beria.
 Mgeladze succeeded in convincing Stalin to turn against Charkviani and strengthened his distrust of Beria.
 In March 1952 Mgeladze was appointed First Secretary of the Georgian Communist Party by Beria, replacing Charkviani.

 Resignation and later life

-He held his position until he was forced out by Beria in April 1953, after the death of Stalin.
+He held his position until he was forced out by Beria in April 1953, after Stalin's death.
 Forced to admit that he took bribes while head of the Communist Party of Abkhazia, Mgeladze was only able to remain a Party member because his successor in Georgia, Aleksandre Mirtskhulava, refused to expel him.
-After that he served as the chairman of the Bibnisi collective farm, located in the Kareli district of Georgia.
+After that he served as the chairman of the Bibnisi collective farm, located in the Kareli Municipality.

 Mgeladze wrote a memoir, Сталин Каким я его знал: Страницы недавнего прошлого (Stalin As I Knew Him: Pages of the Recent Past), and died in 1980.
-For his efforts Mgeladze was twice awarded with the Order of Lenin, as well as the Order of the Red Banner, Order of the Red Star, Order of the Patriotic War, and others.
+For his efforts Mgeladze was awarded two Orders of Lenin, as well as the Order of the Red Banner of Labour, Order of the Red Star, Order of the Patriotic War, two Orders of the Badge of Honour, and others.